 After much testing of mattress springs, she persuades him to come back to her home and to leave Blood behind.
 There, he is told that their underground society has stagnated, and their fertility rate has dropped, so they need healthy sperm donors.
 Despite his initial enthusiasm, Vic takes exception to their methods and escapes with Quilla's help.

-The original story was so successful, it won the 1970 Hugo Award, became a 1975 film, and continued with short stories and a graphic novel; Vic and Blood: The Continuing Adventures of a Boy and His Dog.
+The original story was so successful, it won the 1970 Hugo Award, became a 1975 film starring Don Johnson, and was continued with short stories and a graphic novel; Vic and Blood: The Continuing Adventures of a Boy and His Dog.
 Just before the author's passing in 2018, he published the complete adventures of Vic and Blood in the Fix Up Novel Blood's a Rover.

 This story (including adaptations and sequels) contains examples of the following tropes: